grafana/azure-data-explorer-datasource/README.md

 ## Writing Queries

-Queries are written in the new [Kusto Query Language](https://docs.microsoft.com/en-us/azure/kusto/query/).
+Queries are written in the new Kusto Query Language, for more infromation refer to [Kusto Query Language (KQL) overview](https://docs.microsoft.com/en-us/azure/kusto/query/).

 Queries can be formatted as _Table_, _Time Series_, or _ADX Time Series_ data.